iamsahebgiri/apollo_04/README.md

 # apollo_04

 ## *Introduction*
 This is a user-friendly travel tourism app for Uttarakhand.

-    The deployment version is available on ---

 This application aims at providing solutions that are currently fragmented since there's no all-in-one platform dedicated for travel & tourism.

 ## *Features provided :-*
 1. Real-time tourist place recommendation with built-in direction portal.